How to Start a Frozen Yogurt Shop

 Step 4: Select your Location

-Finding a location to purchase or lease that is conveniently located near areas with high traffic or foot traffic is important to the yogurt stand’s success.
+Finding a location to purchase or lease that is conveniently located near areas with high traffic, such as strip malls or food courts is important to the yogurt shop’s success.

 Related: Choosing a business location

 Step 5: Apply for Business Licenses and Permits